Make Compost Fast With These Easy Tips

 Anything you do to break up the raw material (e.g. shred it, chop it, etc.) will work to accelerate the process.

-What Method Should I Use To Get Compost in the Fastest Way?
+Which Method Should I Use To Get Results In the Quickest Way?

-Decide on the time/speed tradeoff for your compost pile
+You will have to decide on the time and speed tradeoff for your compost pile output.

 If you really want to get compost fast, then you need to help the pile along by moving material into the hotter middle part of the pile periodically.
 This can be accomplished a number of ways: